Apple Logo

 Apple LogoApple Logo PNG

-An apple with a bitten segment symbolizes the practical application of a brilliant idea; the monochrome color allows one to focus on the main concept.
+An apple with a bitten segment symbolizes the practical application of a brilliant idea; the monochrome color lets you focus on the main concept.
 This is how the Apple logo “works,” ensuring the brand’s legendary recognition.

 Apple: Brand overview

-Apple was founded on April 1, 1976, by Steve Jobs, Steve Wozniak, and Ronald Wayne in Cupertino.
-The first product, the Apple I, was assembled by Wozniak and sold as a bare motherboard, with about 200 units priced at $ 666.66 each.
+Apple was founded on April 1, 1976, in Cupertino by Steve Jobs, Steve Wozniak, and Ronald Wayne.
+Wozniak assembled the first product, the Apple I, and sold it as a bare motherboard; about 200 units sold for $666.66 each.

 In 1977, Apple II introduced color graphics and built-in BASIC, becoming one of the first mass-market personal computers and driving rapid growth.
 By 1980, the company went public, with shares rising from 22 to 29 dollars within minutes.